spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/share-auth.md

    :::info

    Alternatively, you can create the cluster without the application layer first.
-Issue the command to copy the secret to a new namespace where you expect to deploy the application, and then add the add-on layer to the profile of the active cluster.
+After the cluster is up, issue the command to copy the secret to a new namespace where you expect to deploy the application, and then add the add-on layer to the profile of the active cluster.
+If you do this, you won't encounter the error regarding volume mounts failing to be created.

    :::